chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 &emsp;&emsp;&emsp;Example: If a user bought 100 shares of a stock for $10 each, the cost basis would be $100.

 2. **Capital Gains**: The profit made from the sale of an asset, such as stocks, bonds, or real estate.
-It is calculates by subtracting the cost basis from the sale price of the asset.
+It is calculated by subtracting the cost basis from the sale price of the asset.

 &emsp;&emsp;&emsp;Example: If a user sold a stock for $1,500 that they purchased for $1,000, their capital gain is $500.